 And they are not the only ones.
 Just over a year ago, EVRYTHING partnered with Avery Dennison (a global leader in pressure-sensitive and functional materials and labeling solutions for the retail apparel market) to build 10 billion articles of clothing, smart clothes and footwear called “#BornDigital” (to be born with a digital identity is the condition they seek to integrate inside all those products) in the next 3 years.
 Customers will be able to interact much more through their phones and the brands will be able to offer exclusive contents, thanks to the combination of smart tags, applications and, software “in the cloud”, thus promoting new consumer experiences.

 But not only that.
 Can you imagine having VIP access to gastronomic experiences, artistic events, special nightlife parties or private sales only through a jacket?
 These are, precisely, some of the characteristics of another project that EVRYTHNG is carrying out in collaboration with the New York-based brand Rochambeau in its smart jacket BRIGHT BMBR.

 Samsung in the Mercedes Benz Fashion Week

 Samsung’s case deserves a special mention.
 The Korean company bets on innovation in fashion for the tenth consecutive time in the Mercedes Benz Fashion Week.
-In addition to its sponsorship on the fashion show, there will be a Samsung EGO showroom where they will host the proposals of 15 young creators who will put their collections on sale: Anel Yaos, Becomely, Lye Lysianne, María Magdalena or Threeones, already present in previous editions, and new additions as Dominnico, Lorenasubires or Christian Simmon, among others.
+In addition to its sponsorship on the fashion show, there will be a Samsung EGO showroom where they will host the proposals of 15 young creators who will put their collections on sale: Anel Yaos, Becomely, Lye Lysianne, María Magdalena or Threeones, already present in previous editions, and new additions such as Dominnico, Lorenasubires or Christian Simmon, among others.